Beate Klarsfeld: Other activities

 In July 2001, Klarsfeld called for a demonstration in Berlin against the state visit of the Syrian President Bashar al-Assad.

 Beate and Serge Klarsfeld published a commemorative book in which the names of over 80,000 victims of the Nazi era in France are listed.
 They strove successfully to have the pictures displayed of about 11,400 deported Jewish children in the years 1942 to 1944.
 The French railway SNCF welcomed the project and displayed the pictures at 18 stations as a traveling exhibition (Enfants juifs Déportés de France).
 The German Railways (DB), the legal successor of Deutsche Reichsbahn, turned down a corresponding exhibition at DB-stations "for security reasons" and referred them to the DB Museum in Nuremberg.
 The former DB CEO Hartmut Mehdorn argued the issue was much too serious, for display in German railway stations.
 Transport Minister Wolfgang Tiefensee spoke out in favor of the exhibition.
 At the end of 2006 Tiefensee and Mehdorn agreed to support a new, DB owned exhibition on the role of the Reichsbahn in World War II.

 The special Deutsche Bahn traveling exhibition "Special Trains to Death" has been shown since 23 January 2008 at numerous German train stations.
 Since its opening, this exhibition has seen over 150,000 visitors.
 The hunt for Klaus Barbie was made into the movie Die Hetzjagd (The hunt) of 2008.
 In 2009, she was again nominated by the parliamentary group Die Linke for the Order of Merit.
 The award was contingent on the approval of the Foreign Office.
 The Foreign Minister Guido Westerwelle declined to approve it.
-In the term of office of Joschka Fischer as foreign minister (1998-2005) the award had been previously vetoed.
+In the term of office of Joschka Fischer as foreign minister (1998–2005) the award had been previously vetoed.

 Since 2008, Klarsfeld has been, together with Michel Cullin of France, a member of the International Council of the Austrian Service Abroad and has supported the memorial service of young Austrians in Holocaust memorials and Jewish museums around the world.

+In October 2015, she was designated as UNESCO Honorary Ambassador and Special Envoys for Education about the Holocaust and the Prevention of Genocide.

 In 2020, Klarsfeld approached the then German minister of Defence, Ursula von der Leyen, to stop honoring the Nazi-war criminals in the largest Nazi-cemetery in Europe in Ysselsteyn (Venray, the Netherlands); In 2021 the new German ambassador indeed stopped all forms of honoring such as wreath laying.

 Klarsfeld remained friends with Marlene Dietrich until the German film star's death in 1992.
 Dietrich also lived in Paris and admired the Klarsfelds for their hunt for Klaus Barbie.